-The Prevention Project program exists to prevent teen human trafficking.
+The Prevention Project program exists to prevent human trafficking.

 The Prevention Project curriculum was developed and produced by:

-In addition, each year, we ask for feedback from students and teachers who have been through the program and consider current trends of human trafficking, as reported by field experts.
+Each year we ask for feedback from students and teachers who have been through the program and make updates based on current trends of human trafficking, as reported by field experts.
 The goal is to maintain relevancy of the program and make sure it resonates with all students.

 - The Prevention Project curriculum aligns with SOL requirements and adheres to the 5 C’s of a Profile of a Graduate for middle and high school grades.
-It is most frequently taught through Social Studies, Health, and English/Language Arts.
+It is most frequently taught through Social Studies, Health, and English/Language Arts courses of study.

 Let’s Get Started!